 1983 – The Case of ESP by the BBC

 A documentary is released featuring the most notable work in the field of parapsychology.
-Research on Remote Viewing is featured quite heavily throughout.
-As the world’s leading critic of Remote Viewing, David Marks also gets to have his say.
-I would highly recommend watching this documentary in full as it provides an objective view of the state of parapsychology research.
+Research on Remote Viewing is featured quite heavily throughout (29:27).
+As the world’s leading critic of Remote Viewing, David Marks also gets to have his say(38:31).
+I highly recommend watching this documentary in full as it provides an objective view of the state of parapsychology research.

 1986 – Final “Exposé” From David Marks